grmarxer/Short_Message_Peer-to-Peer_Protocol/procedures/2-Building_out_SMSC_and_ESME.md

     address 10.1.30.55
     netmask 255.255.255.0
     ```
-2. Create the `smscs.yaml` file that will be used to activate the smppth test harness.
+2. Create the `smscs.yaml` file that will be used to activate the SMSC handlers.
 [Link to smscs.yaml file](https://github.com/grmarxer/Short_Message_Peer-to-Peer_Protocol/blob/master/yaml_files/smscs.yaml)
     ```
     vi $HOME/smscs.yaml
     ```